ba11breaker/blog/docs/node/README.md

 ```

 ### Permissions Issue
-In Linux syste,, using NodeJS to listen 80 or 443 port need root power, there are two methods.
+In Linux syste, using NodeJS to listen 80 or 443 port need root power, there are two methods.

 One way is to use sudo command run NodeJS.
 It is more recommended.
 ```